Blue-eared Barbet Psilopogon australis feeding on Ficus rumphii figs in Thailand.

 (3) The shape of the fig fruit resembles a flattened globe in Ficus religiosa and a pear shape with F. rumphii.

-(4) Ficus religiosa figs have large persistent bracts whilst the bracts on the base of F. rumphii figs are tiny.
+(4) Ficus religiosa figs have large persistent basal bracts whilst the bracts on the base of F. rumphii figs are tiny.